wp-plugins/chatroll-live-chat/readme.txt

 Tested up to: 3.2.1
 Stable tag: 2.1

-Chatroll is a great new way to reach, engage and grow your site's social media following.
-Add Chatroll's leading social chat widget to your WordPress sidebar, posts, and pages.
+Chatroll is a great way to reach, engage and grow your site's social media following.
+Add Chatroll social chat to your WordPress sidebar, posts, and pages.

 == Description ==

-**Chatroll** is a great new way to **reach, engage and grow your site's social media following**.
-Add Chatroll's leading **social chat widget** to your WordPress sidebar, posts, and pages.
+Chatroll is a great way to reach, engage and grow your site's social media following.
+Add Chatroll social chat to your WordPress sidebar, posts, and pages.

-**Benefits & Features:**
+**Plugin Highlights:**

 ***Social Chat***

-* True real-time social interaction
+* True real-time social interaction for WordPress
 * Reach, engage and grow your social media following
 * Facebook and Twitter support

 ***Simple Design***

 * Clean, clutter-free user interface
+* Install on posts and pages using the 'chatroll' shortcode
-* Embed chat using shortcode or widget
+* Install on your sidebar using the Chatroll WordPress widget

 ***Flexible Customization***

 * Customize colors and size to match the look of your site
-* Supports Single Sign-On (SSO) for seamless integration with the WordPress login system
+* Single Sign-On (SSO) for seamless integration with WordPress avatars

 ***Powerful Moderation***